 Professionalism: This course promotes further development of a nursing knowledge base that is required for competent practice.
-In the acute care situations that are presented to them, students analyze data in a holistic manner, identify actual problems, anticipate potential problems and prepare nursing care plans.
-Students discuss health promotion with a focus in an acute care setting.
-They develop a further understanding of the professional role of the nurse.
-Students are expected to be accountable and responsible for following through with the work they have agreed to do.
+In the acute care situations that are provided, students analyze data in a holistic manner, identify actual problems, anticipate potential problems and prepare nursing care plans.
+They discuss health promotion with a focus in an acute care setting.
+Students develop a further understanding of the professional role of the nurse.
+They are accountable and responsible for following through with the work they have agreed to do.
 Communication: Working effectively in teams is a focus of this course.
 Experience is gained by establishing working relationships with members, sharing ideas and learning materials, clarifying thoughts and providing feedback.
 The latter skill is particularly stressed at this level.
 All students monitor group functioning by assessing their own and other student's facilitation skills.
 Verbal and written feedback/discussion is thoughtful.
 The academic use of APA is expected in essay writing.
 This assists students to appreciate the standards for written communication in nursing.
-Students improve computer literacy by using Internet course material and other data bases.
+Students improve computer literacy by using the Internet and other databases.